Quicr/laps/docs/relay-protocol.md

 Subscribe information is sent to all control peers that do not contain the source node ID in it's path or back to itself.

+> [!NOTE]
+> Subscribe information contains the full hash of namespace instead of an array of tuple hashes.
+> That is the case right now considering the matching of tuples is a function of an edge
+> relay supporting MOQT, which can decode the subscribe data that is encapsulate in
+> the message.

 #### Subscribe Information Withdraw Message

 Subscribe information withdraw is to remove the subscribe from the control plane,